affanahmed2/Rock-Classification/README.md

 # Rock Classification Using Machine Vision

 ## 1️⃣ Project Overview
-This project is designed to classify different types of rocks using a Hikrobot industrial camera and computer vision techniques.
-The system captures images of rocks, extracts their features using HSV color space, and classifies them using a K-Nearest Neighbors (KNN) machine learning model.
+This project aims to classify different types of rocks using computer vision and machine learning techniques.
+The goal is to develop an automated rock classification system that processes images, extracts relevant features, and predicts the rock type accurately.

 ### Key Objectives:
-- Capture images of rocks using a Hikrobot camera.
-- Extract HSV color features from the captured images.
-- Train a KNN classifier with labeled rock data.
+- Develop a classification model for rock identification.

-- Classify unknown rocks based on the trained model.
-- Provide an interactive interface for users to label training images and classify rocks in real-time.
+- Utilize image processing techniques for feature extraction.

+- Improve classification accuracy using machine learning techniques.

 ## 2️⃣ Equipment and Technologies Used